venkatmarella/Python-DataScience-Learning/Day3/README.md

 # Python-DataScience-90Days-Challenge - Day3
 What is Python?
-Python is high level, general purpose programming language.
+Python is a high-level, general-purpose programming language.